Unity-Technologies/vscode-unity-debug/README.md

 ## Setup

-- Open the your Unity project folder in the Visual Studio Code.
+- Open your Unity project folder in the Visual Studio Code.

 - Select the debug view on the left and click the cogwheel.

 ![Debug View](Screenshots/vscode-debug-view.png)

 - In the drop down list select “Unity Debugger”.
-If you do not have Unity Debugger in the list, that means you already have a .vscode/Launch.json file in your project that you must delete first.
+If you do not have Unity Debugger in the list, then you already have a .vscode/Launch.json file in your project that you must delete first.

 ![Debugger List](Screenshots/vscode-debugger-list.png)